Winter brings with it its own set of challenge for all homeowners. These challenges are multiplied for holiday home owners.

 You should add a little bit of anti-freeze into the remaining water in the toilet ball.
 This makes sure that is doesn’t freeze.

-If you have a combi-boiler you can find out how to drain this in your manufacturer’s instructions.
+If you have a combi-boiler you can find out how to drain this in your manufacturer’s instructions or follow this link.

 A park will be very secure.
 However, it’s still advised not to leave any valuables lying around throughout the winter if you’re not going to be using the property.